Military use of children in World War II: Jewish resistance

 During the Holocaust, Jews of all ages participated in the Jewish resistance simply to survive.
-Most Jewish Resistance took place after 1942 when the Nazi atrocities became clear.
+Most Jewish resistance took place after 1942 when the Nazi atrocities became clear.
 Many Polish political leaders fled Warsaw at the onset of war, and those who remained were generally executed, jailed or forced to serve on the Jewish Council (Judenrat).

 Leaders of the Zionist Youth Movement who fled returned to Warsaw through a sense of responsibility as local leaders, for both youth in general and the wider Jewish community.
 More than 100,000 young Jews participated in resistance youth movements, despite the Germans outlawing such activity.

 The Zionist groups' focus changed with the onset of war.
 Before the war, they focused on social and ideological development.
 Feeling a higher sense of responsibility to their people during the war, they set out to educate their people by setting up underground schools in ghettos.

 These leaders led a ghetto resistance, determining political and social action underground.
 Youth of the Zionist resistance were part of the Armee Juive (Jewish Army) in France, created in 1942, an armed Jewish resistance in Western Europe.
 They took part in the 1944 uprisings against the Germans in Paris.

 Many members of the youth movement Hashomer Hatzair fought in the Warsaw Ghetto uprising of 1943.
-The participation of children in this armed resistance is usually regarded as nothing short of heroic.
+Unlike many other instances of the use of child soldiers, participation of children in this armed resistance is usually regarded positively.